HybridScale/Entanglement-Cooling-Algorithm/README.md

 ```

 ### batchedGEMM version
-The number of simulations computed on a single GPU is specified with the parsing argument '--bs'.
+The number of simulations computed on a single GPU is specified with the parsing argument `--bs`.
 To set a run with 8 simulations on a GPU, execute:

 ```bash
 python src/main.py batchedGEMM new --N 19 --R 9 --L 2.5 -- MC 1000 -w 10000000 --bs 8
 ```

-There is an upper limit to the number of simulations that can be run on a single graphics card, so it is possible to run multiple 'batchedGEMMs' simultaneously.
+There is an upper limit to the number of simulations that can be run on a single graphics card, so it is possible to run multiple `batchedGEMMs` simultaneously.
 It is recommended to run a single batchedGEMM version per GPU.
-In the next example, 4 'batchedGEMMs' are run on a system with 4 GPUs, with each 'batchedGEMM' running 8 simulations for a total of 32 Monte Carlo simulations:
+In the next example, 4 `batchedGEMMs` are run on a system with 4 GPUs, with each `batchedGEMM` running 8 simulations for a total of 32 Monte Carlo simulations:

 ```bash
 mpirun -n 4 python src/main.py batchedGEMM new --N 19 --R 9 --L 2.5 -- MC 100 -w 10000000 --bs 8